Latin adverbs are often overlooked, but they can be a bit tricky. This post walks you through everything you need to know about adverbs in Latin!

 As you can see, in English we typically stick “more” in front of an adverb to make it comparative.
 Then we add “most” to make an adverb superlative.

 In Latin there is also a simple process to form comparative and superlative adverbs.
+These forms are based on Latin comparative and superlative adjectives.

 In Latin, the comparative adverb is the same as the neuter comparative adjective.
 Neuter comparative adjectives end in –ius, so you can expect comparative adverbs to have this ending, as well.